 - Level 1 Inputs are quoted prices (unadjusted) in active markets for identical assets or liabilities that the entity can access at the measurement date. - Level 2 Inputs are inputs, other than quoted prices included within Level 1, that are observable for the asset or liability, either directly or indirectly; (that is, derived from the prices). - Level 3 Inputs are unobservable inputs for asset or liability (that is, unobservable data).

-As of December 31, 2019 and 2018, all the assets and liabilities were classified in Level 3.
+As of December 31, 2020 and 2019, the totality of financial assets and financial liabilities are measured at amortized cost.

 26.2 RECONCILIATION OF LIABILITIES AND EQUITY ACCOUNTS DERIVED FROM FINANCING ACTIVITIES